-Financial Knowledge Financial reasoning: reporting Financial decision-making 4.3 Cash flow statements Purpose of preparing a cash flow statement Definition and examples of cash flows from operating, investing and financing activities.
-Prepare cash flow statements for a sole trader form of organisation (without credit sales, credit purchases and credit sales of non-current assets) o simple - solve problems with all data and information provided.
-Data and information is straightforward o complex - solve problems that include data and information not previously encountered Notes to the statement of cash flows (e.g. reconciliation of operating cash flows to operating profit) are not required.
+Financial Knowledge Financial reasoning: reporting Financial decision-making 1.3 Cash flow statements Purpose of preparing a cash flow statement Definition and examples of cash flows from operating, investing and financing activities.
+Prepare cash flow statements for a sole trader form of organisation (without credit sales, credit purchases and credit sales of non-current assets) Simple - solve problems with all data and information provided.
+Data and information is straightforward Complex - solve problems that include data and information not previously encountered Notes to the statement of cash flows (e.g. reconciliation of operating cash flows to operating profit) are not required.
 Note: Templates are provided (Refer to Appendix 8).
-Draw conclusions about a simple cash flow statement (accompanied by the Income Statement and Balance Sheet) in terms of: o operating activities - where cash is obtained and where it is used o investing activities - where major investments in assets have been made or realised o financing activities - how investments have been financed.
-Highlight areas of concern or strengths in the cash position and make recommendations for action.
-4.4 Cash budgets The purpose of a cash budget and its role in cash control Advantages Main sources of finance further equity bank overdrafts loans mortgages Main considerations when borrowing finance: Prepare a cash budget: simple - solve problems with all data and information provided.
+Draw conclusions about a simple cash flow statement (accompanied by the Income Statement and Balance Sheet) in terms of: 4.4 Cash budgets The purpose of a cash budget and its role in cash control Advantages Main sources of finance o further equity o bank overdrafts o loans o mortgages Main considerations when borrowing finance: o ability to pay instalments (adequate profits and cash flow from operations) o current level of debt/gearing o cost of borrowing (interest rate) compared to the Prepare a cash budget: simple - solve problems with all data and information provided.
 Data and information is straightforward complex - solve problems requiring significant manipulation of data such as collections from accounts receivable and items which require an understanding of the interrelationship of data, e.g. depreciation, discount expense and bad and doubtful debts Note: Templates are provided (Refer to Appendices 9.A and 9.B).
 Draw conclusions from a cash budget in terms of its components and the expected (future) cash position of the business Make recommendations to business owners and managers about improving the cash position of the business.